-Given addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL in IFP is already approved in some overseas countries (see Section 1.4), granting the permission requested by the Application would favour trade and any growth of overseas markets for domestic IFP exporters.
-Approving the requested permission may also promote and support innovation in IFP.
+Given addition of the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL in infant formula products is already approved in some overseas countries (see Section 1.4), granting the permission requested by the application would favour trade and any growth of overseas markets for domestic infant formula products exporters.
+Approving the requested permission may also promote and support imports from other countries.